If you’re a photographer looking to make a bit more money, you’ve probably been tempted, at least at some point, to go into stock photography.

-Think of stock photography as the opposite of custom-made photographs, which are licensed directly to a client and are original works created specifically for that client’s purpose.
+Think of stock pictures as the opposite of custom-made photographs, which are licensed directly to a client (depending on copyright status) and are original works created specifically for that client’s purpose.

 For example, if I needed a high-quality image of a happy family eating dinner together, hiring a photographer to find all of the models and put together the food, props, and lighting would be quite expensive.

 Side note: using a service like Model Mayhem would be your best bet for finding a ‘talent’.

 It would be far easier and cheaper to find one on a stock photography site and pay anywhere from a few cents to a few dollars.

 Types of Stock Photography

 There are three types of stock photography, but most people focus on macrostock and microstock.

 Macrostock photography, also known as “traditional stock photography” refers to agencies that sell high-priced and exclusive images.
 These agencies license the individual images directly to the client and sell the images for between $30-$3000 a year.
 The photographer then gets royalties.

 The most well known macrostock agency at the moment is Getty Images, but any company that sells RM or “rights managed” images qualifies.

 How Much Do You REALLY Know About Photography?! 🤔